 The No Action Alternative is not the environmental baseline to which Alternative 1, 2, or 3 are compared in this analysis.
-See Section 2.4 (Environmental Baseline) of this EIS for a detailed description of the baseline.
+See Section 2.4 (Environmental Baseline [Current Training Activities]) of this EIS for a detailed description of the baseline.
 Under the No Action Alternative, the Proposed Action would not occur, and there would be no renewal of the existing land withdrawals at the FRTC.
 Consequently, the Transportation study conducted for this EIS found that under the No Action Alternative, existing training activities at NAS Fallon would be reduced, resulting in military personnel relocation and subsequently the downsizing of some business and reduction of annual growth rate.
-That relocation and downsizing could lead to reduced traffic volumes at NAS Fallon and to some degree throughout the FRTC (see Supporting Study: Transportation Study [available at http://frtcmodernization.com]).
+That relocation and downsizing could lead to reduced traffic volumes at NAS Fallon and to some degree throughout the FRTC (see Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com).
 There would be no changes to existing transportation routes but there would be a potential reduction in traffic volumes under the No Action Alternative.
 The potential reduction of training activities would be expected to reduce the number of military personnel, federal workers, and civilian contractors temporarily working, residing, and utilizing transportation facilities in the FRTC region of influence.
 Therefore, implementation of the No Action Alternative would not result in changes to transportation routes or travel patterns and would have no significant impact on transportation.